 Grammarly can’t always understand the context and can never have the level of understanding for the text as a human proofreader does.

 You can use Grammarly’s dashboard to send your text to a human proofreader who will do it for $0.02/word.

 But people who write the sort of content that needs a human proofreader already know all of that.
 So proofreading is still a job that requires a human brain, but I don’t believe this will stay the case long.

 In a nutshell

 Is Grammarly perfect?
 No. Should I use it?
 Absolutely!

 Grammarly is useful when it needs to be, but it is in no way a perfect tool.
 However, it is still the best at what it is.
 The thing about Perfection in Language is that it still pretty much needs a human mind or a mighty AI, and Grammarly is neither of these things.

-Grammarly is a nice addition in a busy world where everything happens quickly.
-It works as a safety net to make sure your writing is still correct even while you are racing time to finish the essay or report to deliver it on time.
+Grammarly is an excellent addition in a busy world where everything happens quickly.
+It works as a safety net to make sure your writing is still correct even while racing time to finish the essay or report to deliver it on time.

-Speaking of saving time, these free and open source time tracking software can be of great help in keeping your productive and efficient, I recommend you check them out before you go!
+Speaking of saving time, these free and open source time tracking software can be of great help in keeping you productive and efficient.
+I recommend you check them out before you go!